Have you Been Charged with Armed Robbery in Georgia?

 The victim never saw a weapon: Even if the victim never sees a weapon, a defendant can still be guilty of armed robbery.
 Since the purpose of using any weapon or device is to create a reasonable apprehension that an offensive weapon is being used, it is immaterial whether the fear is created by seeing or by any other sense, provided the apprehension is reasonable under the circumstances.
 Moody v.
 State, 258 Ga.
 818, (1989).
 An example is when a defendant told the victim “do as I say or I'll blow your head off.”
 Although the victim never saw the weapon, the statement was enough that the robbery had been accomplished by use of an offensive weapon.
 Nicholson v.
 State, 200 Ga.
 App.
 412 (1991)

 To schedule a free consultation with Lawson and Berry or one of our Georgia Armed Robbery Lawyers, contact our office today.
-Our Attorneys are highly knowledgeable and will assist you in formulating the best possible defense for your case.
+We will assist you in formulating the best possible defense for your case.
 We will walk you through every step of the process, and we are dedicated to being accessible to you- days, nights, weekends, and holidays while working hard on your behalf.
-Your Attorney will make sure you understand all of your options and advise you on the best approach to take for your case based on their many years of experience.
-Don't wait to contact one of our Lawyers.
+Your Armed Robbery Lawyer in Georgia will make sure you understand all of your options and advise you on the best approach to take for your case based on their many years of experience.
+Don't wait to contact one of our Georgia Armed Robbery Attorneys.
 Your future is at stake so don't sit around waiting for your case to resolve itself.